all

 Security deposit & Deposit Insurance

 For all bareboat yacht charters, the charterer must leave a security deposit at check-in.
 The amount of the security deposit depends on the size and value of the vessel, typically € 1000-5000.
-The security deposit is returned at check out entirely if there is no damage to the boat caused by the skipper or his crew.
+The security deposit is returned in full at check-out if there is no damage to the boat caused by the skipper or his crew.
 The client can pay the security deposit in cash or by card.
-The alternative to a security deposit is the insurance of the deposit.
-This means you will pay a smaller amount - non-refundable and leave the reduced part of the deposit - refundable part.
-The insurance of the deposit is not available for all charter boats.
+The alternative to a security deposit is deposit insurance.
+This means you will pay a smaller amount, non-refundable, and leave the reduced part of the deposit, the refundable part.
+Deposit insurance is not available for all charter boats.

-It is advisable for each skipper to make skipper insurance with one of the insurance companies.
+It is advisable for each skipper to obtain skipper insurance with one of the insurance companies.
 You can apply online for skipper and crew insurance with EIS.
-Although, even when you have skipper insurance, you will leave a security deposit at check-in.
+Even with skipper insurance, you will still leave a security deposit at check-in.
 In case of damage settlement, with the proper documentation and invoice, you can get a refund for the paid insurance claim.

-If you are planning a bareboat sailing trip to Croatia, please feel free to contact us, we will be happy to assist you and find a perfect match boat!
+If you are planning a bareboat sailing trip to Croatia, please feel free to contact us.
+We will be happy to assist you and find the perfect match boat!

 More from Blog